 If you want your crew to identify your product SKUs accurately, avoid putting together letters and numbers that look alike (ex. the letter “O” and number “0”), unique characters, and spaces to prevent confusion.

-Remember, the point of assigning SKUs is to organize and help you order pick the right items.
+Remember, the point of assigning these unique codes is to organize and help you order pick the right items.
 Avoiding such codes can help you stay away from delivering the wrong products.

 Now that you’ve thought about the codes of each variant, you would need to note them down (size, type, color, etc.) and arrange them based on their importance.